 How successful is the surgery?

 Sacrocolpopexy is well studied in numerous high-quality clinical trials and remains the most durable procedure for surgically managing the symptoms associated with vaginal or uterovaginal prolapse.
-Most studies demonstrate that 85-90 percent of women are satisfied with their symptom control and do not require further therapy for prolapse.
+Most studies demonstrate that 85 to 90 percent of women are satisfied with their symptom control and do not require further therapy for prolapse.

 As mentioned previously, this surgery has been extensively studied, and thus the complications are very well known.
 Your urogynecologist will evaluate you and will modify certain things that might predispose you to a complication.
 Specific risks unique to this surgery include mesh exposure (a portion of the mesh visible in the vagina) and mesh erosion into the bowel or bladder systems.
 Although rare, if you experience a complication, your doctor will address this immediately utilizing surgical or non-surgical techniques.